helloitsurdvq/VDT2024project/README.md

 Prometheus website is set up at [http://192.168.49.2:32694](http://192.168.49.2:32694).

-This is the result when successfully deploy the api monitor service:
+This is the result when successfully deploy the web and api monitor service:
 ![img](https://raw.githubusercontent.com/helloitsurdvq/VDT2024project/main/assets/7.3_prometheus_deploy.png)

+*Note*: Since the default port for nginx web service is 80, and I switched the metrics port to 8081, it caused the downgrade for web service monitor on Prometheus.

+=> *Proposed solution*: Change the listening port for nginx to 8081.

 ## 10. Logging
 (To be continued)
 ## 11. Security